Costa-Alexandre/ambient-FE/README.md

 - Virtual Device:

   1. Open "AVD Manager" from within Android Studio
-  1. If you have an existing AVD, you can skip to step 4
+  1. If you have an existing AVD, you can skip to step iv
   1. Create a new AVD:

-     i.
-Select "Create Virtual Device"
+     1. Select "Create Virtual Device"

-     ii.
-Pick any phone from the list and click "Next"
+     1. Pick any phone from the list and click "Next"

-     iii.
-Select R API Level 30 image and click "Next"
+     1. Select R API Level 30 image and click "Next"

-     iv.
-Click "Finish"
+     1. Click "Finish"

   1. Launch the AVD by clicking the green triangle button